ModRef/ModRef.github.io/ModRef2022.md

 ## <a name="modcomp"></a> Modelling Competition

-This year ModRef will host a modelling competition.
-Teams of up to five members will compete to be the quickest to find the best solutions for different instances of described problems.
+This year, ModRef will host a modelling competition.
+Teams of up to three members will compete to be the quickest to find the best solutions for different instances of described problems.
 Teams can compete either on location at FLoC 2022 or remotely.
 We will organize a chat server to